NickChapman1988/FeelingHungry/README.md

 #### Navbar
 * I wanted users to easily be able to navigate the site from every page.
 * The navbar resizes responsively into a toggle button at smaller screen sizes, to enable users to still navigate their way around the site.
-* The navbar uses a static text underline to indicate present site location, and colour change hover effect and text underline on the other links whilst navigating to a new page.
+* The navbar uses a static text underline and colour change to indicate present site location, and colour change hover effect and text underline on the other links whilst navigating to a new page.
 * The user can click on site title to take the user back to the Home page.

 #### Home